-The Most Important Factor: Lemonaid's Corporate Stability
+The Most Important Factor: Lemonaid's Ownership History

 Total Cost Comparison: What You Actually Pay Each Month